hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 # Day 26

-Today I learned what is OS comand injection or Command injection, how does it works and some examples of command injection attack.
+Today I learned what is OS command injection or Command injection, how does it works and some examples of command injection attack.
 Then i learned about potential consequences of an OS command injection attack as well as some known command injection vulnerabilities.
 After that i learned the process of detection of OS command injection vulnerabilities  and the preventive measure of OS command injection vulnerabilities in web application.

 ## OS command injection (Command Injection):